SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ErrorHandling.md

 writing `do throws(StatisticsError)` indicates that the `do`-`catch` statement throws `StatisticsError` values as its errors.
-Like other `do`-`catch` statements, the `catch` clause can either handle every possible error, or it can propagate unhandled errors for some surrounding scope to handle.
+Like other `do`-`catch` statements, the `catch` clause can either handle every possible error or propagate unhandled errors for some surrounding scope to handle.
-Here, it handles all of the errors, using a switch with one case for each enumeration value.
+This code handles all of the errors, using a `switch` statement with one case for each enumeration value.
 Like other `catch` clauses that don't have a pattern, the clause matches any error and binds the error to a local constant named `error`.